cirruselli/MS4-Django-Ellis/TESTING.md

 1.

-* Different web-browsers (Opera, Firefox, Microsoft Edge, Chrome) and Samsung galaxy 9 - Android have been used to check the website's layout and that the site works well on different devices and screensizes.
+* Different web-browsers (Opera, Firefox, Microsoft Edge, Chrome) and Samsung galaxy 9 (Android) have been used to check the website's layout and that the site works well on different devices and screensizes.
 Where needed I used media query to fix any responsiveness issues.